 Place one layer of puff pastry onto a sheet of parchment paper. gently roll out a bit until the narrow side extends to the size of a plate.
 Place a plate over the pastry and cut out the shape to create a nice clean round piece.
 Place a piece of parchment or plastic wrap over it.
 Create another round piece exactly the same way.
 Place both pieces in the refrigerator for 30 minutes.

 Place one of the pastry rounds onto a parchment paper lined baking sheet.
 Spoon the almond mixture into the middle and spread, leaving an inch space from the edge.
 Wet your fingers and moisten the space, so that when you place the second pastry round on top, it sticks and your filling does not leak out when you bake it.
+Be sure the pastry is pinched tight or it will separate and leak.
 Flute the edges as you would for a pie.
 Any design works just fine.
 At this point the Galette may be covered and placed into the refrigerator until morning if you like.
 Before baking, brush the top with the eggs glaze.
 Run a knife across the top (about 1/2 way through the pastry) to create any kind of beautiful design you like.
 Use your knife to poke a few holes all the way through to allow steam to escape.

 Bake 30 minutes at 375.
 Cool on rack, serve warm or at room temperature.
 Enjoy!